 Changing your cambelt, you may well be asking yourself what is a cambelt and why it needs to be changed.
 The cambelt is in control of the timing which is crucial to your engine’s performance.
-This is why you should never put off changing your cambelt, then you could cost yourself £1,000s, as the belt can go slack, which then causes it to jump or snap and this then causes severe damage inside your engine.
+This is why you should never put off changing your cambelt, as you could cost yourself as the belt can go slack, which then causes it to jump or snap and this then damages your engine.

-At Swansway, all of our dealerships offer a free vehicle health check, where our trained Technicians will examine your car and come back to you with any potential problems and how to address them.
+At Swansway Motor Group, all of our dealerships offer a free vehicle health check, where our trained Technicians will examine your car and come back to you with any potential problems and how to address them.
 Yours and your vehicle’s safety are own top priority, so if you have any questions at all then please get in touch using the form below.
 We’ll talk you through it.